-Multi Speckle Diffusing Wave Spectroscopy (MS-DWS) to monitor structural properties of a material.
+Multi Speckle Diffusing Wave Spectroscopy (MS-DWS) to monitor the structural properties of a material.

-The measurement of Brownian motion of the particles using MS-DWS optical method allows to determine structure-related properties of the sample.
+The measurement of the Brownian motion of the particles using the MS-DWS optical method allows determining the structure-related properties of the sample.
 MS-DWS can be used with different types of sample forms.
 In a bulk sample, viscoelastic properties related to gel formation and network structure evolution can be studied with time and temperature.
 When a thin film layer is applied, coating drying and film formation without any contact with the sample can be characterized.
-In relation to fast temperature ramps or cycles, the dynamics at microstructure scale provide information about phase transitions and structure reorganization (crystallization, melting...).
+In relation to fast temperature ramps or cycles, the dynamics at the microstructure scale provide information about phase transitions and structure reorganization (crystallization, melting...).
 This optical method is highly sensitive to the smallest structure change.

 FROM MS-DWS MEASUREMENTS, IT IS POSSIBLE TO:

 A laser beam is scattered by moving particles in a specific pattern.
 A Camera monitors the image of the resulting interfering wave (speckle).
 Depending on the mobility of the particles the pattern fluctuates.
 Pixel by pixel analysis of the speckle allows to plot decorrelation curve as a function of characteristic time and directly correlates to particle motion speed.

 The decorrelation curve can be analyzed using different physical models allowing to determine multiple structure properties.